Drookoo/hugo-site/content/posts/2023-a-part-of-me/2023-04-29-games-recap.md

 - I think the only game that I remember playing was Chess Titans, Purple Place, Inkball, Solitaire, FreeCell, and Inkball.
 - I then got hold of Starcraft 2, and `Civilization IV: The Complete Edition` which included Warlords, Beyond the Sword, and Colonization.

-## Flash games:
+### Flash games:
-- Runescape, Pokemon Crater, the run of the mill stuff that you would go to the library to get your 40 minutes of computer time each day. to go on flash game aggregator sites.

-- Fast forward to the windows Vista.
-I believe that Chess came default on that one.
+Growing up in the NYC public school education sytem, our teachers would take us to field trips to the library to check out books, use the computers and printers to conduct research, but also to play games.
+Flash game aggregator sites where you can play games where you fight zombies, dodge obstacles, or chuck bombs at your friend's in game avatar.
+Runescape and Pokemon Crater deserve a shout out too where kids would spend their 40 minutes of computer time per library card.
+It's crazy how the `Runescape: The Offical Handbook` that lives on the bookshelf in my childhood home is accurate for the most part to this day.

 In either fifth or sixth grade, our humanities teacher brought in a guest speaker.
 Her name was Yang Shan, and she gave a talk about her experience making games.
 She demoed a few games to us and I felt very inspired to play more games! http://yangshangames.com/portfolio/ninja_defense.html